Electric bicycle laws

 Many countries have enacted electric vehicle laws to regulate the use of electric bicycles, also termed e-bikes.
 Some jurisdictions have regulations governing safety requirements and standards of manufacture.
 The members of the European Union and other regions have wider-ranging legislation covering use and safety.

 Laws and terminology are diverse.
 Some countries have national regulations with additional regional regulations for each state, province, or municipality.
 Systems of classification and nomenclature may vary.

-Jurisdictions may address "power-assisted bicycles" (Canada) or "electric pedal-assisted cycles" (European Union and United Kingdom) or simply "electric bicycles".
-Some classify pedelecs as being distinct from other bicycles using electric power.
+Different jurisdictions use different definitions of what an electric bicycle is.
+Some classify pedal-controlled pedelecs as being distinct from other bicycles using electric power.
+Some consider anything motor-powered with pedals (or functional pedals) an ebike.
+Some police departments will impound and destroy anything that doesn't fit the definition and others leave un-definable electric vehicles largely unregulated.
 Consequently, any particular e-bike may be subject to different classifications and regulations in different jurisdictions.

 Australia

 In Australia, the e-bike is defined by the Australian Vehicle Standards as a bicycle that has an auxiliary motor with a maximum power output not exceeding 250 W without consideration for speed limits or pedal sensors.
 Each state is responsible for deciding how to treat such a vehicle and currently all states agree that such a vehicle does not require licensing or registration.
 Some states have their own rules such as no riding under electric power on bike paths and through built-up areas so riders should view the state laws regarding their use.
 There is no license and no registration required for e-bike use.

 Since 30 May 2012, Australia has an additional new e-bike category using the European Union model of a pedelec as per the CE EN15194 standard.
-This means the e-bike can have a motor of 250,W of continuous rated power which can only be activated by pedalling (if above 6 km/h) and must cut out over 25 km/h – if so it is classed as a normal bicycle.
-The state of Victoria is the first to amend it's local road rules, see below.
+This means the e-bike can have a motor of 250W of continuous rated power which can only be activated by pedalling (if above 6 km/h) and must cut out over 25 km/h – if so it is classed as a normal bicycle.
+The state of Victoria is the first to amend its local road rules, see below.

 Road vehicles in Australia must comply with all applicable Australian Design Rules (ADRs) before they can be supplied to the market for use in transport (Motor Vehicle Standards Act 1989 Cwth).

 The ADRs contain the following definitions for bicycles and mopeds: